Julian Arts Guild: History

 In 1965, Julian artists participated in an art and wildflower show, organized by local artist Dawn Kirkman, collaborating with the Julian Woman’s Club.
 The Julian Arts Guild was later formally established in 1971.
 It celebrated its 50th anniversary in 2021 with its annual art shows.
 Stan Cornette was the Guild's first president, and he and co-founder Dorothy Mushet remain charter members.
-A longtime member includes artist and architect James Hubbell, known for his hobbit-like architecture.
+A longtime member included the late artist and architect James Hubbell, known for his hobbit-like architecture, until his May 2024 death.
 Member Linda Todd-Limón, a photographer, runs the gallery and organizes the annual art shows, with artist Bonnie Gendron as its president.

-Artists who exhibited their work at the Guild's 2021 50th anniversary art show included watercolor painter Jane Barnes, graphic artist Mila Feldblum, weaver Anne Garcia, painter Gendron, painter Rex Harrison, photographer Cindy Hedgecock, Marilyn Kozlow, painter Randa Lake, painter Beryl Warnes, painter Rebecca Morales, oil painter Kiki Munshi, jewelry maker and painter Barbara Nigro, painter Bettie Rikansrud, author Cathy Scott, photographer Todd-Limón, basket and gourd weaver Don Weeke, and photographer Kevin Wixom.
+Artists who exhibited their work at the Guild's 2021 50th anniversary art show included watercolor painter Jane Barnes, graphic artist Mila Feldblum, weaver Anne Garcia, painter Gendron, painter Rex Harrison, photographer Cindy Hedgecock, Marilyn Kozlow, painter Randa Lake, painter Beryl Warnes, painter Rebecca Morales, oil painter Kiki Munshi, jewelry maker and painter Barbara Nigro, painter Bettie Rikansrud, author Cathy Scott, photographer Todd-Limón, basket and gourd weaver Don Weeke, singer/actress Claudia Previn and photographer Kevin Wixom.

 The Julian Journal described the arts guild's goal, to "promote the arts in backcountry" as "the driving force behind many artistic ventures in Julian," including "seasonal art exhibitions in Julian Town Hall, or the monthly meetings that offer free workshops, demonstrations and speakers, or open art studio events."

+Poetry on the Mountain

+In May 2024, the Guild hosted United States Poet Laureate Ada Limón to speak at its first Poetry on the Mountain event, held at Julian Union High School Little Theatre in Julian, CA, where her father Ken Limón and stepmother Linda Todd Limón live.

+Funding

-The organization receives annual funds from San Diego County through the Transportation Occupancy Tax (TOT), referred to as Community Enhancement bonds.
+The organization receives deductible donations from the public, plus member dues, proceeds from the gallery, and annual funds from San Diego County through the Transportation Occupancy Tax (TOT), referred to as Community Enhancement bonds.

+Events

+In May 2024, the Julian Arts Guild featured Poet Laureate of the United States Ada Limón at its Poetry on the Mountain event at Julian High School's Little Theater.
+Limón is the 24th U.S. poet laureate and the first Latina in that position.